top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 Note: See the [operation manual](#demo-template) to reproduce these results.

-The code description can be found here: (readme-file)
+The code description can be found here in the [Readme](https://github.com/duckietown/Software/blob/devel-saviors-23feb/catkin_ws/src/25-devel-saviors/obst_avoid/README.md).

 ***LINKS STILL MISSING!***